Haysto Logo

 Do I need a deposit for a Joint Borrower Sole Proprietor mortgage?

-Yes, you’ll need to pay a deposit for a JBSP.
-How much you’ll be asked to put down will depend on which lender you go to and other factors such as your credit history and affordability.
+Yes, you’ll need to pay a deposit for a JBSP mortgage.
+How much you’ll be asked to put down will depend on which lender you apply with and other factors such as your credit history and affordability.

 However, if you’re looking at a JBSP mortgage then there’s a good chance you have a supportive family who might be willing to help you with your deposit.
-Read more in our Guide: What Deposit Do I Need to Buy a House in the UK?
+Read more in our Guide: How Much Deposit Do I Need to Buy a House?

 Is a Joint Borrower Sole Proprietor mortgage a good idea?